GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: Benchmarking VLMs

-\textbf{Instruction Understanding Knowledge.} We generated knowledge about operation plans from GPT-4o and o3 conditioned on task instructions, and used human-authored operation plans from OSWorld-human.
-Each plan was appended to the original task description as an additional knowledge for UITARS-1.5-7B.
+\textbf{The Impact of Procedure Knowledge.} We generated knowledge about operation plans wiht Chat-GPT-4o and o3 conditioned on task instructions, and used human-annotated operation plans from OSWorld-human.
+Each plan was appended to the original task description to inject procedure knowledge for UITARS-1.5-7B.
 Results are summarized in Table~\ref{tab:plan-augmentation}.
-These results show that providing knowledge about operation plans improves task performance, highlighting the importance of instruction understanding for task completion.
-Notably, o3-generated plans achieve the largest gain, surpassing human-authored plans and aligning with o3's top performance across our benchmark evaluations.
+These results show that providing knowledge about operation plans improves task performance, highlighting the importance of procedure knowledge for task completion.
+Notably, o3-generated plans achieve the largest gain, surpassing human-annotated plans and aligning with o3's top performance across our benchmark evaluations.